miguelCassimiro99/consumer-app-vue3/README.md

 - Supabase to auth and Customer List
 - Define the API URL by environment, so we can use the API of development and set the env for production mode

+### Customer

+The Customer Form contains all the data to create or edit a new customer using the same Form Component and sharing the data alongside the application (onWorkingCustomer)
+Then, I put a multiselect component to add new products to these customer.
+You can only add active products

+### Product

+The Product Form only contains the name and option to activate or not.
+To minimize the number of view (or screens) I decided to keep it more simple and on the customer's form you can also add the product.